 Synchronized Chaos welcomes our readers and encourages people to peruse our offerings.
 We strive for professionalism, to treat contributors and readers with respect, to offer enjoyment, pleasure, and beauty, and inspire and motivate thought and creativity and love.

-Also, Ralph Vaughan Williams’ The Lark Ascending, a piece of music we believe matches the intentions for this project.
+Also, Ralph Vaughan Williams’ The Lark Ascending, a piece of music we believe matches the intentions of our journal.

 Ray Bradbury on writing: